 It has a 3D heating system, which means that it simultaneously cooks on the bottom, sides and top, so is very quick and Redmond says it saves minerals and vitamins in the food.
 You can read my full review of the Redmond Multicooker.

 The Redmond Multicooker is really one of those do-it-all gadgets that can replace lots of other kitchen equipment.
 It’s really really good for student housing and where there isn’t a lot of space.
-I’ve used mine in the past to make vegan Spanish beans, vegan corn chowder, superfood cake bars, farro, chickpea and kale stew, carrot cake oatmeal , cheese and jalapeno corn bread and much more!
+I’ve used mine in the past to make vegan Spanish beans, vegan corn chowder and much more!

-Disclosure: This post was commissioned by Redmond Multicookers.
+Disclosure: This Laksa Soup recipe was commissioned by Redmond Multicookers.
 I use the 4502E, which currently sells for £59.
-Thanks for supporting the brands that make it possible for me to mess up my kitchen and write Veggie Desserts – Vegetable Cakes, Healthy Food and Lifestyle.
+Thanks for supporting the brands that make it possible for me to be a UK food blogger and write Veggie Desserts – Vegetable Cakes, Healthy Food and Lifestyle.
 All opinions are my own.